GSA/fedramp-automation/src/validations/constraints/README.md

 1. Go to [https://github.com/metaschema-framework/oscal-cli/releases](https://github.com/metaschema-framework/oscal-cli/releases).
 2. Under the latest release, click **Download**.
 3. Download the ZIP archive.
+4. Open the Linux terminal.
-4. Delete everything in the following directory:
+5. To delete everything in the **/opt/oscal-cli** directory, run the following command:
-   `<shell-root>/opt/oscal-cli`
+   `$ rm -rf /opt/oscal-cli/*`
-5. To extract the downloaded ZIP archive into the empty **oscal-cli** directory, run the following command:
+6. To extract the downloaded ZIP archive into the empty **oscal-cli** directory, run the following command:
    `$ unzip <oscal-cli-zip-file> -d /opt/oscal-cli`
-6. Open the terminal.
+      For example, if you downloaded the **oscal-cli-enhanced-2.0.2-oscal-cli.zip** file into your **Downloads** directory, run the following command:
+   `$ unzip $USERPROFILE/Downloads/oscal-cli-enhanced-2.0.2-oscal-cli.zip -d /opt/oscal-cli`
 7. To verify that OSCAL CLI is working correctly
    a.
 Run the following command:
       `$ oscal-cli --help`